Praneethshada/Query-Time/README.md

     npm install

+3. (Optional) Create a `.env` file in the root of the frontend folder for API endpoints:

+    REACT_APP_API_URL=http://localhost:5000

+    REACT_APP_SOCKET_URL=http://localhost:5000

-3. Start the frontend development server:
+4. Start the frontend development server:

     npm start

     The React application will open automatically in your browser at http://localhost:3000.

+## Testing

+The project uses the default Create React App test runner.
+If you want to run tests in watch mode:

+    npm test

+Note: If you add new test dependencies that ship ESM-only builds, Jest may require additional mocks or config.

 ## Assumptions